nicholaswilde/recipes/docs/holiday/peppermint-chocolate-cookies.md

 ### Step 7

-Spread cooled cookies with Peppermint Buttercream.
+Spread cooled cookies with [Peppermint Buttercream][1].
 If you like, sprinkle with crushed peppermint candies (optional).

 ## :link: Source

 - Magnolia

+[1]: <../ingredients/frosting/peppermint-buttercream-frosting.md>